kcenon/thread_system/docs/architecture.md

 ## Overview

-Thread System is a comprehensive C++20 threading framework designed to simplify concurrent programming, providing a hierarchical design that enables efficient thread management and task scheduling.
+Thread System is a comprehensive, production-ready C++20 threading framework designed to democratize concurrent programming.
+By providing intuitive abstractions and robust implementations, it empowers developers to build high-performance, thread-safe applications without the typical complexity and pitfalls of manual thread management.
 This document outlines the architectural components, their relationships, and the design principles behind the system.

+## Architectural Principles

+The Thread System is built on four fundamental principles:

+1. **Safety First**: Thread-safe by design, preventing common concurrency bugs
+2. **Performance Oriented**: Zero-overhead abstractions with optimized algorithms
+3. **Developer Friendly**: Intuitive APIs that reduce learning curve and development time
+4. **Production Ready**: Robust error handling, comprehensive logging, and extensive testing

 ## Core Components